IanLunn/Hover/README.md

 3. Copy this effect and then paste it into your own stylesheet.
 4. In the HTML file which you'd like the effect to appear, add the class of `.hvr-grow` to your chosen element.

-Example element before applying hover.css effect:
+Example element before applying Hover.css effect:

 ```html
 <a href="#">Add to Basket</a>
 ```

-Example element after applying hover.css effect:
+Example element after applying Hover.css effect:

 ```html
 <a href="#" class="hvr-grow">Add to Basket</a>
 ```

-Note: As of 2.0.0 all hover.css class names are prefixed with `hvr-` to prevent conflicts with other libraries/stylesheets.
+Note: As of 2.0.0 all Hover.css class names are prefixed with `hvr-` to prevent conflicts with other libraries/stylesheets.
 If using SASS, this can easily be changed using the `$nameSpace` variable in `scss/_options.scss`.

-### Reference hover.css
+### Reference Hover.css

-If you plan on using many hover.css effects, you may like to reference the entire hover.css stylesheet.
+If you plan on using many Hover.css effects, you may like to reference the entire Hover.css stylesheet.

 1. Download `hover-min.css`
 2. Add `hover-min.css` to your websites files, in a directory named `css` for example
-3. Reference `hover-min.css` in `<head>` of the HTML page you'd like to add hover.css effects to:
+3. Reference `hover-min.css` in `<head>` of the HTML page you'd like to add Hover.css effects to:
 ```html
 <head>
 	<link href="css/hover-min.css" rel="stylesheet">